d9pouces/PolyArchiv/README.md

   * a directory

 Its name must end by `.local`.
-The `[global]` section defines options for the local repository, and other sections define the three sources:
+The `[global]` section defines options for the local repository (the engine that powers the local backup, the frequency, …), and other sections define the three sources:

     $ cat /etc/polyarchiv/my-local.local
     [global]